cavi-au/Consent-O-Matic/README.md

 `toggleAction` this action is used to select consent if the popup uses a toggle or a switch to communicate consent.
 The action will be run if the matcher says the consent is in a state different from what the user has asked it to be, otherwise it will not be run.

 `matcher` is the matcher used to check which state the consent is in.
 For a [checkbox matcher](#checkbox), the consent is given if the checkbox is checked.
-For a [css matcher](#css) the consent is given if the matcher finds a DOM selection.
+For a [CSS matcher](#css) the consent is given if the matcher finds a DOM selection.

 `trueAction` and `falseAction` are actions used if consent instead has to be given by pressing one of two buttons, rather than being toggled on/off.
 These will be run depending on the user's selection of consent.
 If the user has given consent for this category type, the `trueAction` will be run, and `falseAction` will be run if the user has not given consent to this category type.